 We require all the keys, at least two sets of them, at the initial inspection.
 We also recommend that you keep a set of keys as well.
 Once the property is leased, we will keep one set at our office.
 If the tenant decides to “re-key” the property for their personal security, it is done at their expense and they must provide two sets of the keys to us.
 We will then forward you one set.
 If the property is in a homeowner’s association with community features that require a key, this must be provided to the tenant as well.
 It is commonplace for a key to a community pool to be “do not duplicate” in which case we would collect a key fee as well.

 Depending on the number of questions you may have and the size of your rental, it should take between 45 minutes and 1 hour on average.
-It does make things go more smoothly if you have read the management contract and this guide before the meeting.
+It does make things go more smoothly if you have read the management contract and this guide and completed all of our paperwork before the meeting.

 Many of our owners are out of area and even live in out of state.
 You can mail your keys and documentation to our main operations office at: 1251 Yorba Linda Blvd., Placentia, CA 92870.
 If you don’t feel comfortable mailing your keys, you may leave them with a neighbor or friend.